 Hey, it's Jose.

-A few days ago, I was invited to a closed-door event hosted by some of the most respected names in GTM: Go-to-Market Leaders Society, Winning by Design, Discern, Monevate, Sequel.io, and Ebsta.
+A few days ago, I was invited to a closed-door dinner hosted by some of the most respected names in GTM: Go-to-Market Leaders Society, Winning by Design, Discern, Monevate, Sequel.io, and Fullcast.
 The room was full of Private Equity Operating Partners.

 One question kept surfacing: